michaverhagen/semi-website/knowledge-base/wiki-semi-consulting/start/exploration-workshops/index.md

 </section>

 ## Methodology
 The format of this workshop follows the Design Thinking paradigm of “Divergent &amp; Convergent” thinking.
-In practice this mean the first half of the day we spend on thinking broad and identify as many opportunity areas as possible (divergent thinking).
+In practice this mean the first half of the day we spend on thinking broadly and identify as many opportunity areas as possible (divergent thinking).
 The second half of the day is focused on identifying the most potent ideas and making them more tangible (convergent thinking).

 [![SeMI Exploration Workshop](/img/SeMI-Exploration-workshop.jpg "Outline of SeMI Exploration Workshop")](/img/SeMI-Exploration-workshop.jpg)